Psychologist

 Gender Identity Disorder refers to those men and women who evidence of a strong and persistent gross-gender identification.
 They have a frequently stated desire to be, or insistence that he is the other sex.
 The person may try to pass as the other sex and/or want to live or be treated as the opposite sex.

-Identification of the underlying etiology can be important in the treatment of sexual disorders.
-A complete examination by a physician should certainly take place before any therapeutic treatment is begun.
 Treatment will then vary depending on the unique aspects of the person, the nature of their problem, and their life circumstances.

 Treatment of erectile dysfunction and premature ejaculation may involve therapy which emphasizes behavioral techniques and may include relaxation, hypnosis, the use of external stimulation, hormone treatment, and medication.
 Treatment may involve explaining why premature ejaculation and erectile dysfunction occurs, assuring the person or couple that the "problem" may be a normal part of the male sexual response, and providing techniques that may assist the man and his partner in learning behavioral techniques to help obtain an erection and delay ejaculation.
 Other forms of treatment may involve injections into the penis, penile prosthesis or implants, vascular surgery, and vacuum device therapy.